 As a federally funded project, the Mullan BUILD team is required to comply with the requirements of NEPA.
 Missoula County and the City of Missoula must first disclose any environmental consequences before proceeding with final design, right-of-way acquisition, and construction.

-This information will be presented in the environmental document for the project, which is anticipated to be approved through a Categorical Exclusion.
+This information is presented in the environmental document for the project, which was approved through a Categorical Exclusion.
 Categorical Exclusions are a category of actions which do not individually or cumulatively have a significant effect on the human environment.
 As such, neither an environmental assessment nor an environmental impact statement is required to continue advancing the project.

-The environmental process will involve conducting several technical analyses to document existing conditions and help identify potential impacts, if any, resulting from the proposed project.
+The environmental process has involved conducting several technical analyses to document existing conditions and help identify potential impacts, if any, resulting from the proposed project.
 The results will be incorporated or referenced in the environmental document.
 The technical analyses include: